 What is spermicide?

-Spermicide is a type of contraceptive that kills sperm and stops them from moving and ultimately reaching your egg to fertilize it.
+Spermicide is a type of contraceptive that kills sperm and stops them from moving and ultimately reaching your egg to fertilise it.
 The chemical nonoxynol-9 is used in spermicides to prevent the sperm entering the uterus.
-Spermicide comes in different forms including creams, gels, foams and suppositories (soft tablets that you place inside your vagina and they melt into a cream).
+Spermicide comes in different forms including:

 How do you use spermicide?

-How you use a spermicide will depend on the type of spermicide you have chosen, please consult the patient leaflet that will be included in the spermicide package.
+How you use a spermicide will depend on the type of spermicide you have chosen.

 More generally before you have sex you will need to insert a spermicide deep into your vagina using either your fingers or the applicator that is included in the packet.
 Most spermicides are not effective straight away and you may have to wait up to an hour before you can have sex.
 Always check the customer leaflet included in the pack to find out the exact time that you will need to wait in order to be protected.

 If you are planning on having sex more than once you will need to insert more spermicide, however using spermicide several times a day can cause irritation.
 This could also increase your risk of catching a STI so it is advised that you use condoms to protect yourself.